 How does conveyancing in Ilkeston differ for new build properties?

-Most buyers of new build premises in Ilkeston come to us having been asked by the seller to sign contracts and commit to the purchase even before the house is finished.
-This is because builders in Ilkeston usually purchase the site, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Ilkeston come to us having been asked by the developer to sign contracts and commit to the purchase even before the residence is constructed.
+This is because builders in Ilkeston typically acquire the site, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Ilkeston or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Ilkeston or who has acted in the same development.